arasdenizhan/springECommerce/README.md

 - Users can see their products which are in their basket.
 - Product amount can be updated here.
 - Product can be deleted from the shopping cart.
-- With finis order button, a new order will be created.
+- With finish order button, a new order will be created.
   ![userProfile](images/userShoppingCart.png)

 ## Admin Login